YU-NO: A Girl Who Chants Love at the Bound of this World: PC-98

 YU-NO was released as an adult game on December 26, 1996, for the NEC PC-98; it was the last MS-DOS-based game developed by ELF.
 The price at the time was 9800 yen.
-Both floppy disk and CD-ROM versions were released; the CD-ROM edition contained arrangements of the music but was otherwise identical to the floppy edition.
+Both floppy disk and CD-ROM versions were released; the CD-ROM edition contains arrangements of the music but is otherwise identical to the floppy edition.
+A special disk, ordered by sending a leaflet in the manual, contains bonus material such as an extra scenario.

 Sega Saturn

 YU-NO was released on the Sega Saturn console on December 4, 1997 with a recommended minimum age of 18.
 The price was 7800 yen, or 9800 yen bundled with a mouse.
 Several illustrations underneath the CD tray can only be seen after opening the game.
-A disk containing extra content that was later mailed out with the PC-98 version was integrated into this version.
+The scenario from the PC-98 special disk was integrated into this version.
 As in the Windows version, some incest references have been removed.
 Graphics were repainted to use more colors, animation sequences were added, the music was rearranged, character voices were added, two jewels were added (total of 10) and explicit sex scenes were removed.